 You can apply all the usual tonal tweaks by selecting the first icon (basic adjustments) and then click the forth icon (HSL / Grayscale).

 Tick the ‘Convert to Grayscale’ box.
-You’ll have eight colour ranges to target for your Grayscale mix.
+You’ll have eight color ranges to target for your Grayscale mix.

 Buttons at the lower-right of the screen enable you to see the before/after images.
-This is particularly useful when working from colour to monochrome.
+This is particularly useful when working from color to monochrome.

 If you click the ‘Done’ button after making your edits, Photoshop will save them a sidecar xmp file with the original raw file.
 This means your edits are non-destructive.

 If you instead click the ‘Open Image’ button, Photoshop will consolidate them into a Grayscale image.
 The actual black-and-white conversion will have been made using your custom settings rather than the ‘Convert to Grayscale’ settings.